 - they have not been applied before to the study of this phenomenon.
 And

 - because those other techniques that have, failed in helping us figure out what’s going on.

-The New Lanchester Strategy of Sales and Marketing – Historic Background and Summary of its Essentials
+The New Lanchester Strategy of Sales Battles and Marketing Combat – Historic Background and Summary of its Essentials

 Lanchester analytic techniques are loosely based on Lanchester Laws, discovered by the late British aeronautical engineer, Frederick W. Lanchester (1868-1946).